-Qualified immunity is a defense that protects public employees in Nevada — including police — from civil liability when they cause injuries or property damage while carrying out their official job duties.
+Qualified immunity is a defense that protects public employees in Nevada from civil liability when they injure you or your property while carrying out their official job duties.
 However, qualified immunity is not available as a defense if the government employee either:

 - acted in bad faith, or